 List of Taxes in The Direct Tax Category

-The following are types of taxes in the Direct tax category; Personal Income tax, capital gains tax, capital transfer tax, companies profit tax
+The following are types of taxes in the Direct tax category; Personal Income tax, capital gains tax, capital transfer tax, companies profit tax and petroleum profit tax.

 You can learn more about establishment and introduction of each types of taxes in this post on tax laws in Nigeria tax system.